selinaZitrone/notebook_demo/README.md

 - Connect your Zotero database, and generate literature notes
 - Manage your knowledge using a Zettelkasten system
 - ...
-The vault contains readme files within the Folder "00_GetStarted" that help you learn about Obsidian and the vault and that point you to further resources about Obsidian and customization.
+The vault contains readme files in the folder "00_GetStarted" that help you learn about Obsidian and the vault and that point you to further resources.
 ## Get started

-To get started with the vault you can follow the instructions below or you can follow [this tutorial on Youtube](https://youtu.be/PyiHAw8bIIc):
+To get started with the vault on your own machine you can follow the instructions below or you can follow [this tutorial on Youtube](https://youtu.be/PyiHAw8bIIc):

-1. Download and install Obsidian for your machine from [here](https://obsidian.md/)
+1. Download and install Obsidian [here](https://obsidian.md/)
 2. Download this *notebook_demo* (Click on the green "Code" button on the top right and download as ZIP)
 3. Unzip the *notebook_demo* and save it at a convenient location on your machine.
-If you want backup and/or synchronization, this location can e.g. be a Cloud storage location.
+If you want backup and/or synchronization, this location can also be a Cloud storage location.
-4. Rename the folder that contains the *notebook_demo* if you want
+4. Optional: rename the folder *notebook_demo* to how you want to name your own notebook.
-5. Start Obsidian, click **"Open folder as vault"** and select the folder containing the downloaded notebook.
-Obsidian will then open the notebook as a vault.
+5. Start Obsidian, click **"Open folder as vault"** and select the folder with the demo notebook.
+Obsidian will open the notebook as a vault.
-6. While opening, a warning will pop up asking for permission to enable plugins that the vault contains.
+6. During opening, a warning will ask for permission to enable the plugins that the vault contains.
 These plugins are necessary for the full functionality of the vault.
-Here, you can read more about the plugin security policy of Obsidian: [here](https://help.obsidian.md/Extending+Obsidian/Plugin+security)
+Here, you can read more about the plugin security policy of Obsidian [here](https://help.obsidian.md/Extending+Obsidian/Plugin+security).
+Our vault only contains popular plugin that have high download numbers.
-7. On the left of the Obsidian editor in the folder "00_GetStarted", you find notes that help you to get started with Obsidian and your vault.
+7. In the Obsidian file browser (left sidebar), you find the folder "00_GetStarted".
+In there, you find notes that help you to get started with Obsidian and the demo vault.
 Read these before you start working with the vault:
 	1. [[Get Started - Obsidian]] to find out more about Obsidian in general and how to use it.
 	2. [[Get Started - Vault]] to find out which settings and plugins were used in the demo vault and how to use them properly.
 Here we link to files describing workflows that we pre-configured in the demo vault ([[Create note from template]], [[Project management]], [[Knowledge management with Zettelkasten]], [[Literature notes from Zotero]], [[Periodic notes and lab journal]])
 	4. [[Get Started - Resources]] lists more resources and tips for additional customization.
 You can have a look at this when you are a bit more familiar with the vault and Obsidian.